Friday, June 27, 2025

 As the film opens, Joan dreams of following her husband through the woods.
 He reads a newspaper, oblivious as he whacks her in the face with tree branches before putting her on a leash and leaving her in a cage.
 The dream continues, and in her reflection, Joan sees herself as an old, ugly hag, her youth and life wasted.

-Maybe the dark figure of her nightmares isn't the devil; it's a subconscious manifestation of the guilt she feels for her adultery.
+Maybe the dark figure of Joan's nightmares isn't the devil; it's a subconscious manifestation of the guilt she feels for her adultery.
+Or maybe it's metaphor for her fear of her husband, who has no problem hitting her when he feels she's out of line.
+From one dark master to another.

 The film arrived at an interesting point in his career.
 After the success of Night of the Living Dead, Romero would not return to zombies for another decade, devoting the interim to a variety of different projects, including a romantic comedy.
 None found much critical or commercial success at the time.
 Some have found cult audiences, and unsurprisingly, those are the ones where he more embraced the horror element.

 One can watch Season of the Witch and see the artistic conflict between horror and the desire to move beyond it.
 Season of the Witch is more a domestic drama than a horror tale, but it's the material involving witches, black magic, and nightmares that the movie finds a groove.
-The scenes exploring Joan's drab, middle-class life dominate much of the narrative, and the witch component - Joan leaning into it, attempting magic, her nightmares, etc. - don't become more prominent until much later in the film.
+The scenes exploring Joan's drab, middle-class life dominate much of the narrative, and the witch component - Joan leaning into it, attempting magic, her nightmares, etc. - doesn't become more prominent until much later.

 I can't help but think a stronger, more involving picture would have concentrated on the witch angle sooner and cut down on the endless dialogue scenes of Joan at parties, Joan with her therapist, and the conflict with her daughter and husband.
 A little goes a long way, and I'm not surprised if viewers have checked out by the time the more macabre material comes into play.